documentcloud/documentcloud/app/views/help/help_center_drafts/files/document_modification.md

 NOTE: To undo edits you’ve made to a page, hover over the page preview in the top activity tray and click the **(x)** icon in the bottom left corner.

 NOTE: Changes made with Edit Page Text will NOT alter the original PDF.
+If you want to remove a portion of text from both the text tab and the PDF, you can use the redaction tool.

 #### To Reprocess OCR Text:

 As we work, DocumentCloud is continually improving the tools we provide to users.
-If we improve the quality of our OCR [LINK] tools, you can try processing an old document anew for better results.
+If we improve the quality of our OCR tools, you can try processing an old document anew for better results.

 1. Select “Reprocess Text from the sidebar under **“Text Tools”**.
     ![alt text](../images/document_modification/reprocess.png)